dhellmann/pymotw-3/source/subprocess/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The name :const:`DEVNULL` comes from the UNIX special device file, ``/dev/null``, which responds with end-of-file when opened for reading and receives but ignores any amount of input when writing.
+The name :const:`DEVNULL` comes from the Unix special device file, ``/dev/null``, which responds with end-of-file when opened for reading and receives but ignores any amount of input when writing.